 “Think of it as tide-you-over money rather than flat-screen TV money,” says Tiffany, who recommends a personal line of credit as a “temporary, stopgap substitute for emergency funds.”

 However, there are drawbacks to consider before you apply for a line of credit.
-Compared to home equity lines of credit (HELOCs), your standard PLOC tends to have higher interest rates.
+Compared with home equity lines of credit (HELOCs), your standard PLOC tends to have higher interest rates.
 You also run the risk of temptation to over-borrow if you lack the discipline to handle a personal line of credit.
 If you think you might fall in this category, you might do better with a more predictable method of borrowing such as a personal loan.
-In that case, we can help you find the best personal loan rates.
+In that case, here’s where you can find the best personal loan rates.

-Borrowers who know how to get a line of credit will know the ease of access to money.
 A personal line of credit can be a convenient and long-lasting source of funding.
-And, as you repay those funds, you are able to tap into your PLOC again and again unlike with a loan where you would have to apply and re-apply for new loans.
+And, as you repay those funds, you are able to tap into your PLOC again and again, unlike with a loan where you would have to apply and reapply for new funds.

-Interest is charged only on the amount of money borrowed.
-Depending on the institution, consumers may be able to access the money through checks, Internet transfers, ATMs or a local bank branch.
+Interest on PLOCs are charged only on the amount of money borrowed.
+Depending on the institution, consumers may be able to access the money through checks, electronic funds transfer (EFT), ATMs or a local bank branch.

 Two things you’ll need when determining how to get a line of credit: